The Law Library has several programs that allow attorneys and Sacramento County residents to borrow our materials. More Info

 A bookdrop receptacle is available for patrons to return library books 24 hours a day, seven days a week.
 The Library’s bookdrop is located on 9th Street near the F Street corner.
 Videotapes, audio tapes, computer discs, and certain books cannot be returned to the bookdrop, as doing so may damage those materials.
 Library materials that cannot be returned to the bookdrop are marked accordingly.

-USB Jump Drives and CDs
+USB Jump Drives

 Electronic Mailing List